 "cup" lines on pot

 Understanding Coffee Measurements

-Before you start, there are a few gotchas!
-First, there are two kinds of "cups."
-The measuring cup you use to make desserts or follow recipes holds eight fluid ounces of water.
-But the coffee cup from which you drink holds 6 ounces of coffee.
-Mugs typically hold a bit more brew, at 8 ounces.
-We’ve accounted for those differences as a setting in the calculator.
+There are two kinds of "cups": the measuring cup you use to make desserts, which holds eight fluid ounces of water, and the coffee cup from which you drink, which holds 6 ounces of coffee.
+Mugs typically hold a bit more coffee (about 8 ounces).
+We’ve accounted for those differences as a setting in our coffee calculator.

-Although using a scale can help you be precise about your coffee-to-water ratio, scoops, measuring cups, and spoons work just fine.
+Using a scale can help you be precise about your coffee-to-water ratio, scoops, measuring cups, and spoons work just fine.
 The reason coffee professionals use a scale is because coffees vary in density and weight.
 For example, a scoop of light roast will typically weigh more than the same scoop of dark coffee!

 Get Your VIP Pass: Try four coffees hand-picked by a world-class judge!